CSS-Electronics/canedge-grafana-backend/README.md

 python3 canedge_datasource_cli.py file:///$PWD/LOG --port 8080
 ```

-- In Grafana, add your endpoint URL, click `Save & test` and verify that your dashboard displays the data
+- In Grafana, replace your datasource URL with the endpoint and click `Save & test`
 - In the GUI console, press `ctrl + B` then `D` to de-attach from the session

+You should now see the sample data visualized in your imported dashboard.

 See also step 5 on how to deploy the app as a service for production.